This page describes how to set the appearance of a chart:

 Accessing the viewing options

-To access the options previously described, do the following:
+To access the options for a chart on a dashboard, do the following:

 - Select the chart to enable the chart's configuration pane.